England women's national under-20 football team: 2026 Under-20 World Cup

 England Women's Under-19s confirmed England's qualification for the 2026 Under-20 World Cup in June 2025, despite finishing 3rd in their group at the 2025 Under-19 European Championship.

 A group of Under-19 and Under-20 players were announced for the first Under-20 training camp in over 7 years on 19 November 2025, with games against China PR, USA and Mexico to be played in Murcia, Spain.
+England Women's Under-19s Head Coach Lauren Smith took control of the Under-20s as they beat Mexico and China, and lost to a strong USA Under-20 side.